 Added by Crystal Miller on October 16, 2013 at 2:51pm — No Comments

 I just might be the least athletic person I know.
 I am surrounded by sports.
 My nephews and their wives do cross-fit competitions.
 My husband (in his youth) took part in body building competitions.
-My niece grew up on the soccer field and my boys have always played baseball with a little soccer and football thrown in as we…Continue
+My niece grew up on the soccer field and my boys have always played baseball with a little soccer and football thrown in as we wait for spring training.
+That leaves me and my two…Continue

 I had to write a post on video interviewing, because somehow, this has become an integral part of HR Technology, and that’s the beat I pretty much cover.
-And I've been hearing for two years how my skepticism can be overcome, how I just don't understand the technology behind video interviewing (really complicated) or…Continue
+And I've been hearing for two years how my skepticism can be overcome, how I just don't understand the technology behind video interviewing (really complicated) or some other boilerplate product marketing solution selling…Continue

-One of the most pervasive, and ubiquitous, topics permeating the recruitment and talent acquisition industry agendas is that of candidate experience, a focus reflected throughout the HR Technology Conference’s agenda and ancillary events, including the…Continue
+One of the most pervasive, and ubiquitous, topics permeating the recruitment and talent acquisition industry agendas is that of candidate experience, a focus reflected throughout the HR Technology Conference’s agenda and ancillary events, including the Third Annual Candidate Experience…Continue

 If you are in a position of interviewing a job applicant, you are by virtue of that role inferring that you believe you are justified in knowing the answer to any questions you decide to ask, relevant or not.